Keiraville

 Keiraville features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 59.5% of all households, consisting of 26.2% couples with children, 24.3% couples without children, and 7.8% single parent families.
+Family households constitute 59.5% of all households, including 26.2% couples with children, 24.3% couples without children, and 7.8% single parent families.
 Non-family households account for the remaining 40.5%, with lone person households at 27.7% and group households comprising 12.6%.
-The median household size is 2.5 people, which is larger than the Regional NSW average of 2.4.
+The median household size is 2.5 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households